vitaly-t/sub-events/examples/README.md

 * [from-event] - create [SubEvent] from DOM [Event]
 * [from-interval] - create [SubEvent] from a time interval

+**NOTE:** These are all fully functioning examples, to be copied into your code whenever you need them.
+But they are not included in distribution.

 [from-interval]:./from-interval.ts
 [from-emitter]:./from-emitter.ts
 [from-event]:./from-event.ts